Elimination Chamber (2010): SmackDown

+Future

-The 2010 event became the first event of what is now one of WWE's yearly pay-per-views.
+The 2010 event became the first of what is now one of WWE's annual events.
 An Elimination Chamber event has occurred every year since except in 2016.
 It has also mostly occurred in February, except for the 2015 event, which was held in May, and the 2020 and 2025 events held in March.
 While originally designed for single competitors, the first tag team Elimination Chamber match occurred at the 2015 event.
 The chamber itself was redesigned for the 2017 event, becoming square in design.
 A women's version of the match first occurred at the 2018 event, which also featured the first seven-man Chamber match (in a seven-person version, three wrestlers begin the match instead of two).
 Additionally, while Elimination Chamber had replaced No Way Out, one further No Way Out event was held in June 2012.